dudung/nou/content/posts/20/after-midterm-an-online-course.md

 5. Mengkomunikasikan aspek-aspek ilmu dan rekayasa nuklir kepada komunitas yang relevan

 Above points are copied verbatim from sent screenshot.

+## others
+There are other scattered activities, which are too specific to be addressed individualy, that will be referred only with its OSF link as follow.

++ [`zdmfx`](https://osf.io/zdmfx) `1` Send result for gelombang problem to graduate selection team, very late.
++ [`aqgnr`](https://osf.io/aqgnr) `1` Comment on TIMES-iCONS revised manuscript from Aria Wicaksono.
++ [`me452`](https://osf.io/me452) `0` Miss the offline meeting for curriculum evalution of Computational Science Master Program.
++ [`rwexb`](https://osf.io/rwexb) `0` Miss online meeting on Temulawak proposal with DAMARS and DAAD.
++ [`8s3m7`](https://osf.io/8s3m7) `1` SK5221-01 afternoon online session about 2.5 hours, About Data.
++ [`8sug3`](https://osf.io/8sug3) `1` Night online meeting on machine learning for gravity model.

+Missing records: Registration of an DAAD meeting from SBM, RAB for RKI 2024, preparation of ML session and research meeting.
+Perhaps tomorrow early morning?

 ## notes